cesarp63/ELK-Project/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures that the application will be highly available, in addition to restricting inbound access to the network.
+Load balancing ensures that the application will be highly **available**, in addition to restricting **inbound access** to the network.
  What aspect of security do load balancers protect?
-A load balancer protects azure resources within our virtual network.
-They protect the system from DDos attacks.
+**A load balancer protects azure resources within our virtual network.
+They protect the system from DDos attacks.**

 What is the advantage of a jump box?
-The advantage of a jump box is that it improves the security aspect.
-It will protect all virtual machines from being exposed to the public network.
+**The advantage of a jump box is that it improves the security aspect.
+It will protect all virtual machines from being exposed to the public network.**

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the **filesystem** and system **resources / availability**.
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the **filesystem** and system **metric**.
-- What does Filebeat watch for?
-Filebeat watches for changes in logs and files.
+- What does Filebeat watch for? **Filebeat watches for changes in logs and files.**

-- What does Metricbeat record?
-It records machine metrics and stats.
+- What does Metricbeat record? **It records machine metrics and stats.**

 The configuration details of each machine may be found below.
 _Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.